drupalcommerce/commerce/README.md

 Drupal Commerce is the leading flexible eCommerce solution for Drupal, powering over 60,000 online stores of all sizes.

-Note: 8.x-2.x is in beta.
-It is already usable for production websites and upgrades between versions are supported.
-Bugs are still expected.
+Drupal Commerce 8.x-2.x is a stable release.
+It is usable for production websites.
-Please report bugs in the [issue queue](https://www.drupal.org/project/issues/commerce?version=8.x).

 [Documentation](http://docs.drupalcommerce.org)